LiKTOi1029/Timed-Challenges/readme.md

 This is a script that mathematically creates a hexagonal shape on the screen.
 It is purely visual and has no function other than a proof of concept.
 The challenge has begun on December 28, 2025.
 The challenge has been completed in 40:21.34.
 It was completed on the same day it started.

+### Hex Grid Generator

+This is a continuation of the Hexagon Creator script, but instead of creating a single hexagon, I aim to make a whole map of them instead.
+This is also going to be entirely visual without any inputs.
+In similer theme, I won't use any sprites.
+Only math.